Sea otter: Population and distribution

 Sea otters live in coastal waters 15 to 23 m deep, and usually stay within a kilometre (2/3 mi) of the shore.
 They are found most often in areas with protection from the most severe ocean winds, such as rocky coastlines, thick kelp forests, and barrier reefs.
 Although they are most strongly associated with rocky substrates, sea otters can also live in areas where the sea floor consists primarily of mud, sand, or silt.
 Their northern range is limited by ice, as sea otters can survive amidst drift ice but not land-fast ice.
 Individuals generally occupy a home range a few kilometres long, and remain there year-round.

 The sea otter population is thought to have once been 150,000 to 300,000, stretching in an arc across the North Pacific from northern Japan to the central Baja California Peninsula in Mexico.
 The fur trade that began in the 1740s reduced the sea otter's numbers to an estimated 1,000 to 2,000 members in 13 colonies.
 Hunting records researched by historian Adele Ogden place the westernmost limit of the hunting grounds off the northern Japanese island of Hokkaido and the easternmost limit off Punta Morro Hermosa about 21+1/2 mi south of Punta Eugenia, Baja California's westernmost headland in Mexico.

 In about two-thirds of its former range, the species is at varying levels of recovery, with high population densities in some areas and threatened populations in others.
 Sea otters currently have stable populations in parts of the Russian east coast, Alaska, British Columbia, Washington, and California, with reports of recolonizations in Mexico and Japan.
 Population estimates made between 2004 and 2007 give a worldwide total of approximately 107,000 sea otters.
+However, much more recent counts of the sea otter population in areas such as the Aleutian Islands in Alaska and the Sea of Okhotsk along the coast of Russia have shown steep declines in recent years, casting doubt on those estimates.

 Japan

-Adele Ogden wrote in The California Sea Otter Trade that sea otter were hunted "from Yezo northeastward past the Kuril Group and Kamchatka to the Aleutian Chain".
-"Yezo" refers to the island of Hokkaido in northern Japan; the only confirmed sea otter population in Japanese territory is on the coast surrounding the town of Erimo, Hokkaido.
+Adele Ogden wrote in The California Sea Otter Trade that sea otters were hunted "from Yezo northeastward past the Kuril Group and Kamchatka to the Aleutian Chain".
+"Yezo" refers to the island province of Hokkaido, in northern Japan, where the country's only confirmed population of sea otters resides.
+Sightings have been documented in the waters of Cape Nosappu, Erimo, Hamanaka and Nemuro, among other locations in the region.

+The last count estimated around 50 sea otters living off the coast of eastern Hokkaido.
+The Etopirika Foundation (エトピリカ基金), a small non-profit organization run by Yoshihiro Kataoka, monitors the local sea otter population and researches ways to protect them.
+In April 2025, Kataoka documented the first lethal case of avian influenza among sea otters.